lacework/go-sdk/cli/docs/lacework_policy-exception_list.md

 ---
-title: "lacework compliance google list-projects"
+title: "lacework policy-exception list"
-slug: lacework_compliance_google_list-projects
+slug: lacework_policy-exception_list
 hide_title: true
 ---

-## lacework compliance google list-projects
+## lacework policy-exception list

-List projects from an organization
+List all exceptions from a single policy

 ### Synopsis

-List all GCP projects from the provided organization ID.
+List all of the policy exceptions from the provided policy ID.

-Use the following command to list all GCP integrations in your account:

-    lacework cloud-account list --type GcpCfg

-Then, select one GUID from an integration and visualize its details using the command:

-    lacework cloud-account show <int_guid>

 ```
-lacework compliance google list-projects <organization_id> [flags]
+lacework policy-exception list <policy_id> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for list-projects
+  -h, --help   help for list
 ```

 ### Options inherited from parent commands